 - .NET / WPF: Our recommendation is to use standalone technologies like Qt for launchers instead of OS-dependent frameworks like .NET / WPF.
 For best results, skip separate launchers altogether and integrate their functionality into the game client UI instead, where controller support is likely better.

-- Media Foundation: To save additional bandwidth and disk use, we recommend using standalone codecs like VP9.
+- Media Foundation: To save additional bandwidth and disk use, we recommend using standalone codecs like VP9 or AV1.

 - Anti-cheat: We recommend using user-space anti-cheat components for best results, as they can typically run in the Wine environment and provide the same level of functionality.
 Kernel-space solutions are not currently supported and are not recommended.
 Note: we have been working with most anti-cheat technology providers to provide Proton compatibility.
 If your solution currently isn't working, please reach out to both your vendor and Valve for support.